A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 In Haunts Of Wild Game: A Hunter-Naturalist's Wanderings From Kahlamba To Libombo

 In Haunts Of Wild Game: A Hunter-Naturalist's Wanderings From Kahlamba To Libombo by Frederick Vaughan Kirby (1896) is one of the classics of African sport and the book describes the author's hunting experiences in Portuguese East Africa and the eastern Transvaal.
 Hunting bushbuck, kudu, leopard, buffalo, sable, giraffe and wildebeest with two chapters on lion hunting.
+His book is one of the first to talk about the different haunts of leopards throughout Africa and the different methods of hunting them in various regions.
 Free eBook

 Capt C J Melliss